-Ensure the Poly Insert is fully seated posteriorly before impacting the insert.
-When the Poly Insert is fully seated, it will be at a 3-5° angle to the Tibial Tray, with no more than a 2-3mm gap anteriorly.
+Tap the Poly Insert back and into place with a posterior projection impaction.
+Once properly in place, the Poly Insert will be at a 3-5° angle to the Tibial Tray, with no more than a 2-3mm gap anteriorly.